 The public judgement that people with Type 2 diabetes have brought the disease upon themselves and is something that can be cured just by not eating sugar or exercising is painful to people with both Type 1 and Type 2 diabetes.
 David Spero from the Diabetes Self-Management blog notes that many T1s buy into this judgement about people with T2.
 They may feel angry about being lumped together with type 2 diabetes and society’s self-blaming attitude towards them.

 The truth is that living with Type 1 or Type 2 diabetes is not easy and T1s and T2s can often find comfort and support in each other experiences of living life with diabetes.
-Using the Dario Smart Diabetes Management System can make your diabetes care regimen simpler – with blood glucose results loaded directly onto your mobile device and reminders to test.
+Using the Dario Smart glucose monitoring system can make your diabetes care regimen simpler – with blood glucose results loaded directly onto your mobile device and reminders to test.
 And get support from the greater diabetic community, from both type 1s and type 2s, through our Facebook page.
 It is important for members of the diabetes community and their families to combat media information about the condition and raise awareness for better treatment and research funding for all diabetes.

 We can all get along!